grantorigo/ANN-WF/README.md

 	}
 }
 ```
 We begin with the settings of the system.
 First of all we set the system size N to any integer larger 0, but for the sake of your system memory you should not exceed "N": 16.
-Next one can restric the Fock space to the TotalSz = 0 subspace by setting "TotalSz": "0", anything else yields the whole Fock space.
-Finally the Heisenberg Hamiltonian
+Next one can restrict the Fock space to the TotalSz = 0 subspace by setting "TotalSz": "0", anything else yields the whole Fock space.
+Finally the a Marshalls Sign Transformation can be applied to the Hamiltonian by setting "SignTransform": true, if not desired just set "SignTransform": false.

+The "Test" settings specify which layer sizes are tested.
+For a L layer network "L_max" and "L_min" have to be lists of legnth L-1, the Lth layer is preset to 1.
+The "Steps" variable defines how many steps are taken between L_max and L_min.To have just one configuration "L_min": [l_1,...l_(L-1)] and "L_max": [l_1+1,...l_(L-1)+1].
+The "Epochs" setting specifies how many GD steps are iterated, and one can set a precision ("Precision") to, once reached, abort the optimization process.
+Every configuration can be tested "Repetitions"-many times.
+Eventually one can make use of unsupervised pre-training to initialize the network parameters by setting "Pre-Training": true.
+For a gaussain random distributed initialization set "Pre-Training": false.

+"Network" is the part where we design the network.
+First of all one can give it a name "Name", which is then part of the output file name.
+"Architecture" is a list that has the following structure ["linear_operation",bias,"activation_function",...] which is repeated for every network layer.
+The linear_operation can be chosen to be:
+* Item 1 Hallo

 ## Output

+Name structure
 ## Plot